rheal3/rheal3/README.md

 ## Hi, I’m Rebekah.

-I'm a fast learning, competent and budding young professional with a keen interest in technology.
+I'm a curious, competent and budding young professional with a keen interest in technology.
 I love a challenge and thoroughly enjoy finding ways to make my day to day life easier with technology.
 I love learning, creating, and expanding my knowledge.
 I am determined, focused, and committed to learning and growing as an IT professional.

 ### Quick Links 👣
 - [LinkedIn](http://www.linkedin.com/in/rebekah-heal)